-If you work in a big company with large number of customers (or users), you most probably receive a lot of feedback: people write about their experiences, complain about the things that do not work and tell about the things they love.
+If you work in a big company with a large number of customers (or users), you most probably receive a lot of customer feedback: people write about their experiences, complain about the things that do not work and tell about the things they love.

 When your customer sends you their feedback, they expect it to be read.
 They expect to be treated individually and respectfully.
 They expect actions and communication.
 But it might be easier said than done – you might get a lot of feedback.